 With CaaS, the client receives an array of services, regardless of the time it takes for goodcounsel to deliver those services.
 Being a CaaS client means that goodcounsel is your outsourced in-house counsel, taking care of your legal affairs so you can focus your time on what you need to do.

 What are the advantages of a CaaS plan?

-Here are some more reasons to consider a CaaS plan with goodcounsel – all of which equate to peace of mind:
+Here are some more reasons to consider a CaaS plan with goodcounsel – all of which add up to peace of mind:

 - Priority access.
-Enrolling in a plan maintains your status as a current client of goodcounsel, assuring that you get priority when you need urgent legal assistance.
+Enrolling in a CaaS plan secures your status as a client of goodcounsel, ensuring that you get priority attention when legal needs arise.